 As part of the initial assessment process all suppliers are required to complete a due diligence checklist questionnaire which contains questions on their recruitment and selection processes, equality and diversity monitoring, information security processes, quality system, business continuity and their supply chain.
 In particular they will be asked to confirm that they have implemented effective systems and controls to check that modern slavery is not taking place anywhere in their business.

-We are currently reviewing our procurement process and will be introducing specific measures to ensure that our compliance under the Act are observed and applied through our supply chain.
+Our procurement process includes specific measures to ensure that our compliance under the Act are observed and applied through our supply chain.

-These will include reviewing our standard form of contracts to include:
+We review our standard form of contracts including;